gwetano/mark/README.md

 *I didn’t vibe with any of the existing editors — too bloated, not enough control.*

-I needed something that could open folders, read .md files, and save.
+I needed something that could open folders, read. md files, and save.
 Nothing more.
 To get a working product as fast as possible, **most of the features in this project were generated with ChatGPT.**
 My job was mostly about keeping it consistent, understanding how stuff worked, and fixing the code.

 ⚡ It’s vibe-coded.